 Alarm monitoring connects your alarms to a 24/7 central station that verifies alerts and dispatches responders — an affordable layer that works around the clock.
 Here's how it works, what it costs, and why UL certification matters.

-A 24/7 central (monitoring) station receives your alarm signals over a cellular or IP path, verifies them — by calling contacts or, far better, viewing camera video — and dispatches responders, then notifies you.
-Monitoring runs from about $8–$60 a month depending on provider and features, often earns a 5–20% insurance premium credit, and works best when the station is UL 827-listed and paired with video verification for priority police response.
+Quick answer: A 24/7 central (monitoring) station receives your alarm signals over a cellular or IP path, verifies them — by calling contacts or, far better, viewing camera video — and dispatches responders, then notifies you.
+Monitoring runs roughly $30–$80/month for a home and $50–$200/month for a commercial site in 2026, often earns a 5–20% insurance premium credit, and works best when the station is UL 827-listed and paired with video verification for priority police response.
 Landline-only monitoring is obsolete; dual-path (cellular + internet) is now the standard.

 How central-station monitoring works